How to Make a 3-D Origami Apple

 Make the Leaf

-Grab your smaller square paper to make your leaf.
+Grab the smaller square of paper to make your leaf.

 - Fold the paper in half.